How To Not Waste Your Family Holiday: 12 Top Tips To Make A Good One Great

-This blog captures a combination of their many voices as well as my mid-holiday reflection.
 Regardless of where you holiday – home or away – here is what you most need to know.
 Of course you might not agree with all my advice, but see what fits your unique vibe and family…

 1. Clarify why you are taking this holiday.

 This is the most important point, because this is where we tend to go wrong.
 Let me suggest what you should NOT be aiming at.

 - Every chance to get away from your kids.

 - Going to as many places as you can.

 - Squeezing every drop out of every day.